 - Valencia is the only Spanish city to have 2 American football teams; the Firebats and the Giants.
 Both compete in the country’s LNFA Serie A and the Firebats have won the national championship 3 times.

-Valencia is also home to some fine historic buildings including Valencia Cathedral which is located in the old quarter and is reportedly home to the Holy Chalice or the holy grail.
+There are some fine historic buildings to visit including Valencia Cathedral which is located in the old quarter and is reportedly home to the Holy Chalice or the holy grail.

-El Micelet is a tower attached the cathedral and a great place to sharpen up your appetite by climbing up the 207 steps to the top where you are rewarded with spectacular views over the city.
+El Micelet is a tower attached the cathedral and a great place to sharpen up your appetite by climbing up the 207 steps to the top where you will be rewarded with spectacular views over the city.

 The Santa Catalina church tower is also located in the old quarter and is a famous land mark in the area located near the town hall plaza.
 Another stunning building is La Longa where the silk merchants once plied their trades.